belakap/Covid-19-analysis/README.md

  •	Addressing outliers and inconsistencies.

-From the clean datasets, two tables c were created and saved into a database (SQL_data.db), using pandas and SQL.
+From the clean datasets, two tables were created and saved into a database (SQL_data.db), using pandas and SQL.

 To analyse the relationship between transmission level and vaccination status, the two tables (Covid_rates and trans_level) were merged in SQL using a common identifier (date_formatted).

-*Data presentation and visualization*
+5. Present and visualize data

 Histograms, heatmap, and scatter plot were used to examine the distribution and variable's relationship.